lxgr-linux/pokete/wiki.md

 - Effect: [Poison](#poison)

 #### Branch stab
-Stabs the enemy with a branch, preferably in the enemys eyes.
+Stabs the enemy with a branch, preferably in the enemy's eyes.

 - Type: [Plant](#types)
 - Minimum Level: 15